frelichwiktor/Site-crawler/README.md

 # Basic site crawler

 This is a basic site crawler that visits websites either from a provided text file (urls.txt), an XML sitemap, or both.
 It checks if the DOM content is loaded and logs any issues encountered.
-Additionally, the crawler detects 404 Not Found errors, the 500 Internal Server Errors and saves them in a separate files.
+Additionally, the crawler detects 404 Not Found errors, 500 Internal Server Errors, and analyzes page load performance metrics, saving the results in separate files.

 ## Installation